lavanet/lava-sdk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Lava SDK is a TypeScript implementation of the Lava Protocol, which enables direct communication between developers and providers via peer-to-peer connections.
+Lava Access SDK ("SDK") is a TypeScript implementation of the Lava Protocol, which enables direct communication between developers and providers via peer-to-peer connections.

-With Lava SDK, you can easily integrate decentralized access into your projects by importing the library.
-Behind the scenes, Lava SDK handles all the necessary operations to implement the Lava Protocol and establishes a peer-to-peer connection with providers on the network.
+With the SDK, you can easily integrate decentralized access into your projects by importing the library.
+Behind the scenes, the SDK handles all the necessary operations to implement the Lava Protocol and establishes a peer-to-peer connection with providers on the network.
-This allows developers to focus on building their applications, while Lava SDK takes care of the underlying communications and connection management.
+This allows developers to focus on building their applications, while the SDK takes care of the underlying communications and connection management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>